confluentinc/event-streaming-patterns/docs/event-processing/event-router.md

 CREATE STREAM actingevents_drama AS
     SELECT NAME, TITLE
       FROM ACTINGEVENTS
       WHERE GENRE='drama';

 CREATE STREAM actingevents_fantasy AS
     SELECT NAME, TITLE
       FROM ACTINGEVENTS
       WHERE GENRE='fantasy';
 ```

 If using Kafka Streams, the provided [TopicNameExtractor](https://kafka.apache.org/27/javadoc/index.html?org/apache/kafka/streams/processor/TopicNameExtractor.html) interface can redirect events to topics.
 The `TopicNameExtractor` has one method, `extract`, which accepts three parameters:

 - The event key
 - The event value
-- The [RecordContext](https://kafka.apache.org/23/javadoc/index.html?org/apache/kafka/streams/processor/RecordContext.html), which provides access to headers, partitions, ando ther contextual information about the event.
+- The [RecordContext](https://kafka.apache.org/23/javadoc/index.html?org/apache/kafka/streams/processor/RecordContext.html), which provides access to headers, partitions, and the contextual information about the event.

 You can use any of the given parameters to return the destination topic name, and Kafka Streams will complete the routing.